ngpeijiun/ngpeijiun.github.io/fin/sip/sip-2-ilp.md

 1. Under a back-end loaded plan, 100% of premiums are allocated to purchase units from start.
 However, to help insurers defray distribution and administration costs, back-end charges are imposed if you wish to surrender your plan, in whole or part, or reduce your premium within a certain period of time.

-2. It should be noted that, although the premium allocation structure differs for front-end and back-end loaded ILPs, the overall effect of the charges will be similar.
+2. It should be noted that, although the premium allocation structure differs between front-end and back-end loaded ILPs, the overall effect of the charges will be similar.